arundhati-work/coursero/README.md

 * To start the dummy server, run the command: 'json-server --watch src/assets/db.json --port 3031'
 * Open another terminal parallely and switch to the coursero directory with 'cd coursero'
 * Run the command 'npm start'
+* The application should start on ‘localhost:3000/coursero’ by default.
+If it doesn’t start automatically, paste the above url in a browser (preferably chrome)